Role-playing (RPG)Turn-based strategy (TBS)Adventure

 • Awesome soundtrack

-• Great world/visuals in general
+• Great world/visuals in general, nice looking areas

 What I Didn't Like